-For years now I’ve used sticky notes to introduce fractions and partitioning shapes.
-Throughout the year I collect sticky notes in various shapes and sizes…anytime I’m out and about and see unique shapes, I throw ’em in the cart.
+For years now I’ve used sticky notes to introduce fractions and partitioning shapes in 1st grade.
+Over the years I collected sticky notes in various shapes and sizes…anytime I’m out and about and see unique shapes, I throw ’em in the cart.
 Amazon is also a great place to find lots of sticky notes.
 I have this pack and they’re great.

-I always start off introducing equal and unequal when partitioning the different shapes…of course relating this to sharing food is a great way to connect to the real world.
+I always start off introducing equal and unequal when partitioning the different shapes.
+These anchor charts are easy to make and kids love them.
+I gave each student a sticky note and let them add it to the chart under the correct category – this is a great way to get lots of discussion and thinking going.
+Of course relating this to sharing food is a great way to connect to the real world.

 Sticky notes are also great for students to use to fold, draw, and cut the shapes into various fractions.
 This Book of Fractions is a great activity to hold all their sticky note shapes.

-Here are a few other fraction activities for partitioning shapes to create different fractions.
+Here are a few other fraction activities and games for partitioning shapes to create different fractions.